How to read a film: a beginners' guide to cinema

 How will I be taught, and will there be any work outside the class?

-The course will be delivered via talks by the tutor with group discussions.
+The course will be delivered via talks by the tutor with small and large group discussions.
 Short film extracts will be screened throughout.
+I will provide a short text at the beginning of the course and where appropriate will direct you to useful online material but any advance preparation is entirely optional.

 Are there any other costs?
 Is there anything I need to bring?